Discover Conegliano Valdobbiadene, in the heart of the Veneto, in Northeast Italy, where Prosecco is made and thrives.

 Prosecco often gets lumped into one category — fresh, fruity, and innexpensive sparkling wine.
 But if you’re willing to look a little deeper, there’s so much more to Prosecco than it gets credit for.

-In this post, from a couple of months ago, I explained what exactly Prosecco is and how it is different from Champagne.
+In this post, I explained what exactly Prosecco is and how it is different from Champagne.
 In a later post I’ll detail different styles made within the regions spanning both the Veneto and Friuli-Venezia Giulia regions.
 But for now I want you to see the land where this sparkling wine stems from.
 I had the incredible opportunity to join a group of other wine writers on a press trip to the region last December and have a lot to say.

 But first let’s check out the land.

 The Vineyards of Conegliano Valdobbiadene

 The towns of Conegliano and Valdobbiadene are at the heart of this region, and the home of the highest quality DOCG Prosecco Superiore wines.
 And that is where I spent my time while touring there last year.

 It’s these steep vineyards where the grapes are grown for the highest quality DOCG Prosecco wines.

 Filled with vines that are never dull to look at.

 You can experience this on what is know as La Strada del Prosecco, the wine road that is a must see.
 Drive the windy and sometimes steep roads that straddle Conegliano and Valdobbiadene visiting dozens of wineries along the way (you may want to hire a driver though.
 I’ll recommend a good one down below).

 But there’s more to see than just these spectacular vineyards.